rohit-sinha-lab49/PlaywrightAPIWithJava/README.md

 Contributions are welcome!
 Please follow these steps:

 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
+1.Create a new branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -m 'Add some feature').
+2.Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/your-feature).
+3.Push to the branch (git push origin feature/your-feature).
-Open a pull request.
+4.Open a pull request.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.